 A Strategic Transportation System Linking Military Facilities to Deployment Seaports

-The Gulf Coast Strategic Highway System is being pursued to meet the military transportation needs of U.S. Army and National Guard facilities in Texas, Louisiana and Mississippi -- facilities which must deploy and return combat equipment through Gulf Coast seaports.
-It will also help meet the need to move a growing amount of freight from one region to another.
+The Gulf Coast Strategic Highway System is being pursued to meet the military transportation needs of U.S. Army facilities in Texas and Louisiana and connect them with Strategic Deployment seaports -- the Port of Corpus Christi and the Port of Beaumont.

 The Gulf Coast Strategic Highway System including future Interstate 14 will help meet the need to move a growing amount of freight from one region to another and provide improved safety for travelers moving in and out of Central Texas.
 This upgraded highway infrastructure will provide economic development opportunities in portions of these states that have not kept up with the economic growth which has occurred elsewhere.
 The U.S. Congress officially identified a Central Texas Corridor in 2015 and designated the route generally following US 190 as Interstate 14.

 Congress Designates Central Texas Corridor as Future Interstate 14

 December 8, 2015

 The new five-year federal transportation bill signed into law December 4, 2015, creates a congressionally designated Texas highway corridor that will be Interstate Highway 14 in the future.

 The designated Central Texas Corridor begins in West Texas and generally follows US Highway 190 through Brady, Killeen, Belton, Bryan-College Station, Huntsville, Livingston, Woodville and Jasper before terminating on State Highway 63 at the Sabine River.